 At the start, Ramza fights for the honor of his family name.
 He only does honorable things, fighting to protect those who can’t protect themselves, in an effort to prove he’s worthy of his own lineage.
 After having to leave his own family and join a band of mercenaries, he starts to realize that his, or any other, family name is worthless when compared to upholding justice and fighting against those who would take advantage of the less fortunate.
 His story tackles the nuanced idea that doing good for selfish reasons doesn’t make that person just, and that people who do good things for the sake of doing good, even if no one would recognize it, are the true heroes.

 Poor Tidus.
 He never stood a chance, did he?
 Well, not for anyone who didn’t actually play Final Fantasy X, anyway.
 Between his laughing scene becoming a meme, and the admittedly bizarre revelation on how his name is supposed to be pronounced (Tee-dus rather than Tide-us), too many people write him off as a weirdo who can’t dress himself properly.
-The thing is, all of that — well, not his clothing — make sense in context.
-Tidus has perhaps one of the most relatable personal struggles of all time, but is also in the process of developing a very natural relationship with Yuna that shows a ton of restraint in not rushing or glossing over their budding romance.
+The thing is, all of that — well, not his clothing — makes sense in context.
+Tidus has perhaps one of the most relatable personal struggles of all time but is also in the process of developing a very natural relationship with Yuna that shows a ton of restraint in not rushing or glossing over their budding romance.
 By the end of the story, Tidus is just as sympathetic as Yuna, though things get a little convoluted in a way that makes it hard to really understand at times.

 Tidus’ entire internal struggle stems from Jecht, his father.
 Jecht was not exactly a good father when Tidus was young and disappeared early in his life.
 Tidus resents him for this, but once he gets to Spira, he has to deal with a world that considers him a hero.
 Finally, Tidus learns that his own father has become Sin, who Yuna is determined to defeat, even if it costs her her own life.
 Yuna, of course, is the one person Tidus really confides in and develops a relationship with throughout the game.
 This intertwining of internal and external conflicts, plus the very real struggles of a son living in his father’s shadow, make Tidus’ story resonate with so many out there.
 The game does stumble a bit at the end by making Tidus just a dream (we think?), but the emotional impact of him being the one to end up “dying” does hit pretty hard even if you don’t exactly understand why.

 For something completely different, we can’t possibly leave out the iconic Moogles and Chocobos from this list.
 Featured in various forms throughout nearly every game, these two mascots of the series have a massive fan base all their own, despite not really being characters in their own right.
-Still, the fact that they make such a strong impression, and that you can’t help but smile when you see them appear in the latest Final Fantasy game, can’t be overlooked.
+Still, the fact that they make such a strong impression and that you can’t help but smile when you see them appear in the latest Final Fantasy game, can’t be overlooked.
 Moogles are the cute little teddy bear-type creatures that most often act as vendors, though have gotten in on the action in a few cases, while Chocobos are the series’ horse stand-ins, only instead of a horse, we get to ride beautifully large chicken-looking creatures.

 These two characters, or perhaps race of creature would be more accurate, have the most surface-level appeal of this entire list: They’re just plain adorable.
-The tiny, fuzzy bodies of Moogles and thick, bright yellow feathers of a Chocobo are just undeniably cute.
+The tiny, fuzzy bodies of Moogles and the thick, bright yellow feathers of a Chocobo are just undeniably cute.
 And that’s not even mentioning baby Chocobos.
 Still, for a series that can tread into some pretty dark, deep, and even depressing themes, having some reliably fun and familiar animal mascots show up is an easy way to lift people’s spirits.
 That, and the fact that the Chocobo song is an absolute bop in every remix and arrangement it shows up in.